Daniella Deutscher

 Daniella Maria Deutscher (born October 4, 1975), also sometimes credited as Daniella Wolters, is an American actress, best known for playing Julie Connor on the NBC American Saturday morning television series Hang Time (1995–2000).

-Biography
+Early life

-Deutscher grew up in Olympia, Washington and was a star basketball player for Olympia High School, starting on varsity for all four years.
+Deutscher was born on October 4, 1975 in Bozeman, Montana and grew up in Olympia, Washington and was a star basketball player for Olympia High School, starting on varsity for all four years.

+Career

 She began her acting career portraying Julie Connor on the Saturday morning TNBC television series Hang Time, in which her character was the only girl on a boys' basketball team.
 Deutscher and her castmate Megan Parlen were the only two actors who appeared in every episode of the series.

 Deutscher played the role of Wendy in the film Special Forces, her character being that of an American journalist held captive by a Muldonian warlord.
 Deutscher has also appeared on television in the daytime drama The Bold and the Beautiful.

+Personal life

 She is married to her former Hang Time co-star Jay Hernandez.
+They were married in 2006 and had a private wedding.